 You were not born to be gummed up, nor born again to be stony hearted; your divine destiny is to:

-Rejoice with those who rejoice, weep with those who weep.
-(RSV)It is devastating when a man marries, expecting to find sexual fulfillment and receives frustratingly little.
+It is devastating when a man marries, expecting to find sexual fulfillment and receives frustratingly little.
 It is devastating for a woman to marry, expecting companionship and emotional connection only to end up receiving precious little.

 To achieve the pinnacle of manhood is to be the person your magnificent wife instinctively runs to whenever something emotionally significant happens to her – when she is frightened, depressed, or elated; whenever she wants comfort, reassurance, understanding, a listening ear; someone deeply moved by her pain and her joys.
 Are you the one your wife turns to when she wants an opinion about something important to her, even if it is a dress or hairstyle?
 (Remember, you chose to become one with a woman.)
 Times with the potential for deepest bonding between a man and his wife tend to be the very times weak men shrink from.
 They are often times when your wife’s mouth is bursting with ten million words and your head is bursting after hearing the first hundred.
 A real man boldly moves out of his comfort zone to provide strength, support and encouragement to his life-partner.

-The Almighty Lord is as fiercely protective of your wife’s self-esteem, achievements, personal growth and spiritual and emotional fulfillment as the most devoted father would feel towards a young and cherished daughter.
+The Almighty Lord is as fiercely protective of your wife’s self-esteem, achievements, personal growth and spiritual and emotional fulfillment as the most devoted father would feel toward a young and cherished daughter.
 She is the apple of the Father’s eye.
 Not only is Father God intensely concerned for his darling daughter; he never lets her out of his sight.
 You never see the Father, but he sees you.
 You may forget he is there.
 He never forgets.
 It would be a grave mistake to misinterpret the fact that the Almighty’s anger is seldom displayed instantly.
 As the eternal, all-seeing Judge, God holds all the aces.
 It seems that for almost a year, King David thought he had got away with his sin.
 Only after Bathsheba’s baby was born did he first learn of God’s judgment.
 Years later, he was still suffering the consequences (2 Samuel 11:26 – 12:14).

 The frightening thing is that God lets us get away with things – for a season.
 He gives us time to repent, then suddenly time and mercy are no more.
 In parable after parable, Jesus warned about the many who would think everything is going well, only to be shocked and utterly devastated at judgment time.
 They mistook God’s temporary restraint for his eternal acceptance.

-Hebrews 10: 30 For we know him who said, “It is mine to avenge; I will repay,” and again, “The Lord will judge his people.”
-(31) It is a dreadful thing to fall into the hands of the living God.
+Hebrews 10:30-31 For we know him who said, “Vengeance belongs to me,” says the Lord, “I will repay.”
+Again, “The Lord will judge his people.”
+It is a fearful thing to fall into the hands of the living God.

 The Old Testament, taught the apostle Paul, was divinely penned to warn us who live under the New Covenant.
 (Scripture) One of the concepts the Old Testament tries hard to impart is that to violate something holy is to call down the fearsome wrath of God.
 Your wife is holy.
 Her body is the sanctuary of the Holy Spirit.
 The word chosen to convey this truth in the original text (1 Corinthians 6:19) is often used to specify the inner, holier part of the temple, rather than the temple as a whole.
 In fact, it is appropriate to think in terms of the holiest object in ancient Israel, the Ark of the Covenant, since the fearsome power of the Holy Lord has taken up residence in your wife’s very body.
 We are not discussing ritualistic or theoretical holiness: the terrifying truth is that the Holy Spirit of almighty God literally resides within your Christian wife’s body.